molily/molily.de/_posts/2019-02-03-testing-angular.md

 This is the crucial moment where we tell Angular: For the `CounterService` dependency, use the value `fakeCounterService` instead.
 This is how we replace the original with a fake.

-In the integration test, we simply wrote `providers: [ CounterService ]`.
-In this setup, Angular creates and injects a `CounterService` instance whenever a Component, Service etc. asks for the `CounterService`.

-Using `{ provide: /* … */, useValue: /* … */ }`, we override the standard instantiation behavior and directly provide the value to inject.
+In this setup, Angular instantiates and injects a `CounterService` instance whenever a Component, Service etc. asks for the `CounterService`.
+By using `{ provide: …, useValue: … }`, we skip the instantiation and directly provide the value to inject.

 The _Arrange_ phase is complete now, let us write the actual specs.